 Mindfulness.
 What, exactly, is it?
-We hear the term often, yet there is much about mindfulness that remains a mystery.
+We hear the term often, but there is much about it that remains a mystery.
 Beyond living in the present moment, what is the practice?
 The more we know (I’m always learning), the better we can use it to decrease anxiety or other challenges and cultivate our lives of wellbeing.